 Inadequately Defined Goals

-When a project’s goals are not clearly defined from the outset, it becomes extremely difficult to generate the necessary deliverables.
-It also proves problematic to lead a successful project management team.
+When a project’s objectives are not clearly defined from the outset, it becomes extremely difficult to produce the ‘right’ deliverables or effectively lead the team.

-If the goal isn’t clearly defined, it is up to the project manager to communicate this.
-At times, it can be a matter of upper management disagreeing over goals.
-Project managers need to pose the right questions until they are content that stakeholders are in agreement with the project’s goal.
+If the goals aren’t clearly defined, it is the responsibilities of the project manager to communicate this.
+Sometimes, it’s because upper management disagrees with the objectives/goals.
+Project managers need to ask the right questions until they are content that stakeholders are all aligned and in agreement.

 Project Scope Becomes a Shifting Target

-Commonly referred by some project managers as ‘scope creep,’ a project scope becomes a shifting target when upper management fails to keep a close eye on the project and instead, permits the project’s scope to extend beyond the original objectives.
-Too often, project managers make the mistake of implementing every change requested, essentially making the project’s scope a shifting target.
+Often referred by some project managers as ‘scope creep,’ a project scope becomes a shifting target when upper management fails to keep a close eye on the project and instead, permits the project’s scope to extend beyond the original objectives.
+Too often, project managers make the mistake of implementing every change requested, and this causes the project’s scope to be a moving target.

 When accepting a change request, project leaders should assess how the change will impact budget and deadlines before determining how or if to implement it.